EasiestSoft/submit-software-to-easiestsoft.com/README.md

 How to submit software/solution to EasiestSoft.com
 ===========

-Basically, humans may not have much free will
+Humans may not have much free will

-You thoughts and behaviors are not so different from those of other people in the world.
-Your environment and your past experience determine how your think and behave
+Your thoughts and behaviours are not so different from those of other people in the world.
+The environment and your experience determine how you think and behave

 We can increase our free will by doing something special

-King Eca treats people with special personalities as **free-willed people** and software with special personalities as **free-willed software**
+People with special personalities are **free-willed people** and software with special personalities are **free-willed software**

 What makes EasiestSoft.com different
 --------